shariq1989/cookbook/content/recipe/chili_con_carne.md

 #### SLOW COOKER INSTRUCTIONS

-1. Add the dried chilis to a [frying pan](https://amzn.to/3qv4Jhd) and cook on high heat until blistered, 1 minute.
+1. Add the dried chillies to a [frying pan](https://amzn.to/3qv4Jhd) and cook on high heat until blistered, 1 minute.
-2. Remove the chilis and add them to a [food processor](https://amzn.to/3bUKS2q) or [blender](https://amzn.to/3H5anfT), along with the chicken broth.
-Add 2 of the chipotle chilis and 2 tbsp of the sauce from the can.
+2. Remove the chillies and add them to a [food processor](https://amzn.to/3bUKS2q) or [blender](https://amzn.to/3H5anfT), along with the chicken broth.
+Add 2 of the chipotle chillies and 2 tbsp of the sauce from the can.
 Blend thoroughly and set aside.
 3. Season the chuck with salt and pepper.
 4. Add oil to the same [frying pan](https://amzn.to/3qv4Jhd) followed by a layer of beef chuck.
 Allow the meat to sear and form a crust.
 Repeat until all the chuck has had a chance to brown.
 Set aside.
 5. Add onions to the oil and cook until they become translucent and soften.
 Then, add the garlic and cook for another 1-2 minutes.